SERVICES

 • Pre-Employment Training & Assistance: Preparing to work, Work Experience, Management and people skills, stress management and time management.

-• Medical/Mental Health/Domestic Violence services provided by partnered professional health services and community supports
+• Medical/Mental Health/AOD/Domestic Violence services provided by partnered professional health services and community organisations

-• Fitness programs and Sport/Other Recreation opportunities conducted by accredited providers and partner supports
+• Fitness programs and Sport/Other Recreation opportunities conducted by accredited providers and partner organisations

-• Opportunities for participants to provide feedback about all elements of the service
+• Opportunities for participants to provide feedback about all elements of our services

 Program Steps